What is Cumulative Layout Shift (CLS)?

 Professional services: Law firms, accounting practices, and consulting firms apply these principles to attract high-value clients searching for specific expertise.
 A well-executed approach generates qualified leads that would cost 5-10x more through paid advertising.

-SaaS companies: Software businesses use this throughout the customer lifecycle — from initial awareness through trial signup to paid conversion.
+SaaS companies: Software businesses use this throughout the customer lifecycle.
+From initial awareness through trial signup to paid conversion.
 The CAC reduction alone typically justifies the investment within one quarter.

 Local businesses: Restaurants, clinics, home service companies, and retail stores see the most immediate results.
 When a potential customer searches for your service in your area, being visible versus being invisible is the entire difference between getting that customer or losing them to a competitor.

 Agencies and freelancers: Marketing professionals apply these concepts for their clients daily.
-Understanding the nuances separates junior practitioners from senior ones — and directly affects client retention and referral rates.
+Understanding the nuances separates junior practitioners from senior ones.
+And directly affects client retention and referral rates.

 Frequently Asked Questions